Skip to content

 Egg Layering business in India

 Layer poultry farming is gaining popularity in India due to its lower production cost and growing demand for eggs.
-India ranks third in the world by producing about 3.8 billion kilograms in the shell.
+India ranks third in the world by producing about 3.8 billion kilograms of shell.
 Andhra Pradesh, Tamil Nadu, Haryana, Maharashtra, and Punjab are the main leading egg-producing states in India.
 There is an increase in egg production in India owing to the growth in human consumption and lower production costs.
-Poultry layer farming is given importance in the national policy owing to which there is a lot of scope of improvement and development.
-Poultry manure has high fertilizer value and used for increasing yield of all crops.
+Poultry layer farming is given importance in the national policy owing to which there is a lot of scope for improvement and development.
+Poultry manure has a high fertilizer value and is used for increasing the yield of all crops.

 Layer breeds

-According to the nature and color of egg, layer hens are of two types.
-Short description of these two types are listed below.
+According to the nature and colour of the egg, layer hens are of two types.
+A short description of these two types is listed below.

-• White Egg Laying Hens: This type of hens are comparatively smaller in size.
-Relatively eat less food, and the color of egg shell is white.
+• White Egg Laying Hens: This type of hen are comparatively smaller in size.
+Relatively eat less food, and the colour of the egg shell is white.
 Isa White, Lehman White, Nikchik, Bab Cock BV-300, Havard White, Hi Sex White, Sever White, Hi line White, Bovanch White etc. are some popular white egg laying chickens.

-• Brown Egg Laying Hens: Brown egg laying hens are relatively larger in size.
+• Brown Egg Laying Hens: Brown egg-laying hens are relatively larger in size.
 They eat more foods, compared to white egg layers.
 Lay bigger eggs than other laying breeds.
-Egg shell is brown colored.
-There are many types of brown layer available.
+Eggshell is brown coloured.
+There are many types of brown layers available.
 Among those Isa Brown, Hi Sex Brown, Sever 579, Lehman Brown, Hi Line Brown, Bab Cock BV-380, Gold Line, Bablona Tetro, Bablona Harko, Havard Brown etc. are very suitable for commercial layer poultry farming.

 Layer Hen selection